• Skip to primary navigation

 SFFILM Invest builds upon the organization’s rich history of providing financial support to independent films and progressive creative teams from around the world, as well as its commitment to growing the Bay Area filmmaking community.
 The initiative is dedicated to the long-term sustainability of independent film and serves as a resource throughout the filmmaking journey for content creators.

-Since its launch in 2018, Invest members have funded 30 films in all stages of production with over $3 million in grants and equity funding.
-Some notable projects supported through this initiative include A Love Song (2022 Sundance premiere), Ascension (2022 Academy Award nominee Best Documentary Feature), Cryptozoo (2021 Sundance and SFFILM Festival awards), the audience favorite Feels Good Man (2020 Sundance Film Festival award), and the Academy Award nominated Honeyland (2020 Best Documentary Feature, Best International Feature).
+Since its launch in 2018, Invest members have funded 40 films in all stages of production with over $4 million in grants and equity funding.
+Some notable projects supported through this initiative include A Love Song (2022 Sundance premiere), Ascension (2022 Academy Award nominee Best Documentary Feature), Cryptozoo (2021 Sundance and SFFILM Festival awards), Dìdi (弟弟) (2024 Sundance and SFFILM Festival awards), the audience favorite Feels Good Man (2020 Sundance Film Festival award), the Academy Award nominated Honeyland (2020 Best Documentary Feature, Best International Feature), and Patrice: The Movie (2024 Toronto International Film Festival).

 SFFILM Invest is by invitation only.